Phil Moore: Centre Manager

 Grahame was born in Oldham and worked mainly in the rag trade before coming to Lancaster in 1999, he got involved in the homeless centre as part of a college course he was doing in health and social care, and became a volunteer.
 After a couple of years as a volunteer Grahame gained a lot of experience working on the Christmas Shelter, became a member of staff and has seen a lot of changes over the years, he is pleased to say that during recent times things have got better and the present team is working well together.

 Jim Robinson: Fundraising & Business Development

-The most recent addition to the team, Jim recently graduated from Lancaster University with an integrated masters in Economics & Business Management and is chartered through the Chartered Management Institute.
+Jim recently graduated from Lancaster University with a masters in Economics & Business Management and is chartered through the Chartered Management Institute.
 Jim is responsible for securing income and diversifying our revenue streams, planning and managing the charity’s marketing activity, and investigating professional development opportunities within the non-profit and third sector industry.
 Jim immediately felt at home at the LDHAS and hopes to improve not just the financial positioning of the organisation but the digital presence, connectivity, and organisational legitimacy.

 Our Trustee Board meets once every 2 months.